sidnintv/devops-netology/README.md

 -Ignore override files as they are usually used to override resources locally and so are not checked in
 -Ignore CLI configuration files
--Add fix branch
+3. Add fix branch
--Edit README.md from IDE git branch fix
+4. Edit README.md from IDE git branch fix